Little by little we’ll introduce ourselves, and tell you why we enjoy bread making….

 Here she tells us a little about why she loves bread making (and our microbakery too):

-A big welcome to Helen Carrington, our Chief Baker!
+Helen Carrington is our Chief Baker!
 A former patissier, her many skills include looking after hens, horses and dogs, plus working with adults living with (dis)abilities.

 It’s been ace to see the microbakery getting through its test stages and now making bread for real.